Drop in to QUAD 257A or make an appointment. We're happy to help with your French studies!

 Casual conversation, games, activities, and surprise events.

-The Department of Languages and Cultures invites all students
+The Department of Languages and Cultures invites you to attend our students' senior capstone presentations and research.

 11 Top Reasons To Take French